-Elasticities of substitution between input shares and factor shares for each input are shown below the inputs with the coal-based factor shares the top number and the gas-based shares the bottom number.
-Where the inputs are shown with vertical lines, the structure is Leontief, that is, the elasticity of substitution is zero.
+The natural gas-based hydrogen production sector is parameterized to represent production using steam methane reforming technology.
+The coal-based sector uses gasification technology.
+Both hydrogen production sectors are equipped with carbon capture and storage (CCS) set to capture 90 percent of carbon emissions.
+We model CCS technology as presented in McFarland et al. (2004).
+The structure of the sector is shown in Figure 2, with elasticities of substitution between input shares and factor shares for each input shown below the inputs with the coal-based factors shares the top number and the gas-based factor shares the bottom number.
+Where the inputs are shown with vertical lines, the structure is Leontief, i.e., the elasticity of substitution is zero.
 The factor shares are based on the Simbeck and Chang (2002) study conducted for NREL.
-Reflecting that study, the cost shares of inputs in transportation and distribution are a substantial fraction of the cost (over 40 per cent), and the fuel cost share for natural gas is much higher than for coal reflecting the higher gas price - but that makes capital and labour costs a lower share, particularly in the hydrogen production nest.
+Reflecting that study, the cost shares of inputs in transportation and distribution are a substantial fraction of the cost (over 40%), and fuel cost share for gas is much higher than for coal reflecting the much lower coal price-but that makes capital and labor costs a higher share, particularly in the hydrogen production nest.
 It is also worth noting that a substantial amount of electricity is used in the production and transport process.
-One of the virtues of the CGE modelling framework in this regard is that the electricity input will also have carbon implications, depending on how electricity is produced.
-A broad cap-and-trade policy that prices carbon would make electricity less carbon-intensive but more expensive, and the cost effect is automatically passed through to the hydrogen production sector and the hydrogen fuel.
-At the same time, the carbon implications of the electricity production technology are also captured.
+One of the virtues of the CGE modeling framework in this regard is that the electricity input will also have carbon implications depending on how electricity is produced.
+A broad cap and trade policy that prices carbon would make electricity less carbon intensive but more expensive, and the cost effect is automatically passed through to the hydrogen production sector and the hydrogen fuel while at the same time the carbon implications of less carbon intensive electricity are also captured.